letsencrypt/website/content/en/post/2019-11-20-how-le-runs-ct-logs.md

 # Terraform

 Let’s Encrypt uses Hashicorp [Terraform](https://www.terraform.io/) for a number of cloud-based projects.
 We were able to bootstrap our CT log infrastructure by reusing our existing Terraform code.
-There are roughly 50 components in our CT deployments; including EC2, RDS, EKS, IAM, security groups, and routing.
+There are roughly 50 components in our CT deployments, including EC2, RDS, EKS, IAM, security groups, and routing.
 Centrally managing this code allows our small team to reproduce a CT infrastructure in any Amazon region of the globe, prevent configuration drift, and easily test infrastructure changes.

 # Database